microsoft/dotnet/Documentation/compatibility/wpf-keyboard-navigation-listbox-hyperlink.md

 NotPlanned

 ### Change Description
-Fixed incorrect result of pressing an arrow key when focus is on a hyperlink within an item that is not the [SelectedItem](xref:System.Windows.Controls.SelectedItemColleciton) of the parent [ItemsControls](xref:System.Windows.Controls.ItemsControl).
+Fixed incorrect result of pressing an arrow key when the focus is on a hyperlink within an item that is not the [SelectedItem](xref:System.Windows.Controls.SelectedItemCollection) of the parent <xref:System.Windows.Controls.ItemsControl>.

 - [ ] Quirked
 - [ ] Build-time break